Best daily deals

 Sound quality isn't the OpenMove's strong suit, but it's not supposed to be.

-While I haven’t discovered anything new in my favorite tracks, the OpenMove reproduce a fine enough sound for general-purpose use.
+While I haven’t discovered anything new in my favorite tracks, the OpenMove reproduces a fine enough sound for general-purpose use.
 These headphones underscore my regular walk to the corner store, and that’s all most people will want from their headphones.
 Well, that and the ability to make phone calls with them.

 Can you use the Shokz OpenMove for phone calls?